 Skiing and snowboarding, especially when combined with travel, is a privileged person’s leisure sport and with that comes the need to boast to appease status anxiety.
 In the world of snow, being somewhere before everyone else means you get the kudos.
 It’s like first tracks only it’s ‘first resorts’.

-The trouble with being first is you’re not first unless you tell people and the trouble with telling people is the word spreads and that little known resort with no lift lines becomes a remote known resort with a lift line and you have to share the powder.
+The trouble with being first is you’re not first unless you tell people and the trouble with telling people is that the word spreads and now that little known resort with no lift lines becomes a remote ‘known’ resort with a lift line and you have to share the powder.
 Though to be fair, lift lines are relative.
-A weekend two minute lift line on a powder day in Madarao can hardly be compared to a half hour lift jam on a powder day in Whistler.
+A weekend two minute lift line on a powder day in Madarao can hardly be compared to a half hour lift jam in the rain at the base on a powder up high day in Whistler.

 So next time someone starts year dropping without prompting, thank them for being there before you, then ask them some questions, you might find some hidden gem information that will help you experience a part of Japan you have yet to ski.
 Then when you do, it will be a first, your first.